xalaida/laravel-tree/README.md

 There is a simple solution to add an extra column to the table to save the path of the node in the hierarchy.
 It's called a "materialized path" pattern and allows querying records more easily and efficiently.

-PostgreSQL has a specific column type for that purpose called "ltree".
+PostgreSQL has a specific column type for that purpose called [ltree](https://www.postgresql.org/docs/current/ltree.html).
 In combination with GiST index that allows executing lightweight and performant queries across an entire tree.
 Also, PostgreSQL provides extensive facilities for searching through label trees.